matheuristic/plan9port-config/README.md

 - `~/lib/guide`: Basic guide file example.
 - `~/lib/plumbing`: Plumbing file for controlling the behavior of `plumber`.
+- `~/.local/bin/acmeactivens.sh`: Outputs the namespaces
+  `/tmp/ns.$USER/*` for which there is a running instance of Acme.
 - `~/.local/bin/rc.sh`: Launcher for the Plan 9 shell `rc`, useful for when the plan9port binaries directory is not added to the search path by default.
 Assumes the plan9port install directory is `$HOME/packages/plan9port`, so copy this file and modify the necessary paths if plan9port is installed elsewhere.
 - `~/.local/bin/startacme.rc`: Launcher for Acme.
-- `~/.local/bin/acmeautosave.rc`: Autosave script for modified windows in Acme.
 - `~/.local/bin/startsam.rc`: Launcher for Sam.
 - `~/.local/bin/sample-startacme.sh`: Sample wrapper to run
   `startacme.rc` via `rc.sh`.